 The democracy of Arlington Street Church involves every member with in-reach to serve our own members, friends and community and in out-reach to a needy world.

-Arlington Street Church is governed by its congregation through three core groups: the Prudential Committee, the Church Council, and the Corporation.
+Arlington Street Church is governed by its congregation through two core groups: the Prudential Committee and the Corporation.
 Through an electoral process, we maintain a nine member Prudential Committee.
 Akin to a non-profit organization’s Board of Directors, our Prudential Committee is responsible for overseeing the operations of the Church, including finances, long-range planning, and program life; and for supervising ministers, clergy and administrative staff.
-The Church Council, made up of a host of committees described below, coordinates much of the programmatic work of the congregation.
-Finally, the Arlington Street Church Corporation is comprised of the congregation’s entire membership.
-A Moderator, Vice-Moderator, Clerk and Treasurer are elected by the congregation and preside over all meetings of the Corporation, where key decisions affecting the entire congregation are made.
+The Arlington Street Church Corporation is comprised of the congregation’s entire membership.
+Co-Moderators, a Clerk and a Treasurer are elected by the congregation and preside over all meetings of the Corporation, where key decisions affecting the entire congregation are made.

 The Prudential Committee was formed as group of individuals who were respected for their prudent management of assets and were trusted to take care of church business between meetings of the congregation or corporation.
 The By-laws of Arlington Street Church, voted on by the corporation, serve as legal guidelines for the Prudential Committee.

 The Prudential Committee is comprised of nine members elected by the congregation to serve three-year terms.
 This Committee is charged with overseeing the day-to-day operations of the church, including membership, finances, long-range planning, program offering and is also responsible for leading efforts to call, hire and manage ministerial and administrative staff.
 The Prudential Committee meets once a month (except in August).

 2016–2017 Chair: Tina Rose